bparanj/crystal/electronics/zettel/zener.md

     Zener diodes act like a voltage referee, keeping the voltage level stable.

-   Example: In a power supply circuit, a Zener diode prevents voltage spikes that could damage sensitive electronics by keeping the output voltage constant.
+   In a power supply circuit, a Zener diode prevents voltage spikes that could damage sensitive electronics by keeping the output voltage constant.

 5. How does reverse current work in a Zener diode?